-Prepare for boating in cold water conditions by always wearing a secured life jacket.
+- Prepare for boating in cold water conditions by always wearing a secured PFD (life jacket).
 Also wear layered clothing for insulation.

 - When your breathing is under control, perform the most important functions first before you lose dexterity (10–15 minutes after immersion).